 - MySQL Cluster Manager agent installation and startup.
 Deploy the MySQL Cluster Manager software distribution on the cluster hosts, perform any necessary agent configuration, then start the MySQL Cluster Manager agent, as described in Chapter 2, MySQL Cluster Manager Installation, Configuration, Cluster Setup.
 MySQL Cluster Manager agent processes must be running on all hosts where cluster processes are running before proceeding any further. - MySQL Cluster Manager client session startup.
-Start a MySQL Cluster Manager client session; you can connect to a MySQL Cluster Manager agent process running on any of the cluster hosts (see Section 2.6, "Starting the MySQL Cluster Manager Client"). - Management site definition.
-Define a MySQL Cluster Manager site that includes all hosts in the cluster, using the create site command.
-See Section 3.2.1, "The create site Command", for syntax and other details. - MySQL Cluster software package registration.
-Register a package referencing the location of the MySQL Cluster software on each cluster host using one or more add package commands (see Section 3.3.1, "The add package Command").
-Be sure to specify the actual location of the MySQL Cluster software on each host. - Cluster definition.
-Define a cluster in MySQL Cluster Manager using the create cluster command (see Section 3.4.1, "The create cluster Command"), making sure to reference all cluster processes and hosts when doing so.
+Start a MySQL Cluster Manager client session; you can connect to a MySQL Cluster Manager agent process running on any of the cluster hosts (see Section 3.3, "Starting the MySQL Cluster Manager Client"). - Management site definition.
+Define a MySQL Cluster Manager site that includes all hosts in the cluster, using the create site command. - MySQL Cluster software package registration.
+Register a package referencing the location of the MySQL Cluster software on each cluster host using one or more add package commands.
+Be sure to specify the actual location of the MySQL Cluster software on each host.

+• Cluster definition.
+Define a cluster in MySQL Cluster Manager using the create cluster command, making sure to reference all cluster processes and hosts when doing so.